Faculty Biographies

 Bryson W. Katona, MD, PhD

-Assistant Professor of Medicine (Gastroenterology), University of Pennsylvania Philadelphia, PA
+Assistant Professor of Medicine, Division of Gastroenterology and Hepatology, University of Pennsylvania, Philadelphia, PA

-Dr. Katona is an Assistant Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of Pennsylvania Perelman School of Medicine, where he serves as the Director of the Gastrointestinal Cancer Genetics Program and Director of the Gastrointestinal Cancer Risk Evaluation Program, and he also is a member of the Cancer Control Program of the Abramson Cancer Center.
+Bryson Katona, MD, PhD is an Assistant Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of Pennsylvania Perelman School of Medicine in the United States, where he serves as the Director of the Gastrointestinal Cancer Genetics Program and Director of the Gastrointestinal Cancer Risk Evaluation Program, and he also is a member of the Cancer Control Program of the Abramson Cancer Center.
 Bryson is a physician-scientist who is an expert in gastrointestinal cancer genetics, and his research program focuses on the diagnosis, risk assessment, management, and biology of hereditary gastrointestinal cancer predisposition syndromes.
-Bryson received his BA/MS at the University of Pennsylvania, followed by his MD/PhD at Washington University in St. Louis, and he completed his post-doctoral research in the laboratory of Dr. Xianxin Hua at the University of Pennsylvania.
+Bryson is currently President of the CGA-IGC has been a member of the CGA-IGC Council for the last 4 years.
+Bryson also sits on national committees for the AGA, ASCO, NCCN, NANETS, and PRECEDE.

 Nancy E. Kemeny, MD